HoldenCaulfieldRye/caffe-1/TROUBLESHOOT.md

 Why is accuracy so weird?
--> find out whether same net loaded in by printing out param values
+-> find out whether same net loaded in by printing out param values -> have identical train and val files with just 128 cases
+      compare output probs

 Examine outputs
 -> is this harsh error preventing the net from learning anything?
    -> ie all outputs are around 0.5, it's very confused -> find out by comparing benchmarks
       -> ground sheet outputs
+      	 -> min class is 1, so other way around
-      -> uh oh, forgot to get SL to print them out
-      -> 23-08-2014 has them, 22-08-2014 doesnt
+      	 -> uh oh, forgot to get SL to print them out -> 23-08-2014 has them, 22-08-2014 doesnt
       	 -> 22-08-2014 is from old build, you can compare train time series with 23* to make sure new build isn't doing anything different or wrong
+      -> scrape zones outputs
+      	 -> min class is 0
+   -> if so, make it less harsh?
+      -> less extreme renormalisation
+      -> only penalise if output <=0.5 ie introduce kink in cost function
+	 -> formula?
+   -> implement under-sampling like the paper says

+Test if correctly implemented:
+-> graphic06: on a dataset of 6 images, perfectly balanced, batchsize 6,
+   train and val sets the same
+   -> prob outputs not same for val as for train
+      -> calling bottom[0] in one, prob_ in the other
+         is one of them wrong?
+	 maybe SBL is wrong, hence bad results below?
+   -> loss same for sbl and sl at iter_1, but not afterwards -> bottom_diff not same for sbl as for sl
+   -> CAREFUL! after debugging, get back data/ground_sheet/temp

+Read the paper threshold paper properly!

 IDENTIFIED PROBS & SOLS:
 -> what if prior is (1,0)
--> at bottom diff iteration 0, SBL consistently less than SL. should this be?
 -> must implement under- and over-sampling as well shit that will be hard